 70% of truck rollovers may involve large Class 8 tractor-trailers or tractors without any trailer or bobtails attached.
 The remaining 30% of accidents are caused by single-unit trucks.

 According to the Texas Department of Transportation, the following are some facts about 2020 truck rollover accidents in Texas:

 As one of the leading states in fatal commercial truck incidents over the last decade, Texas has seen more deadly accidents involving large trucks than other U.S. regions including California, Florida, Pennsylvania and Georgia among others.

 The Texas Department of Insurance has provided some vital tips to help prevent rollover truck crashes.
 To avoid rollover accidents, drivers should heed the following advice:

 Moreover, giving warning signals when approaching curves is an important way to ensure that other drivers are aware of the truck’s position.
 The use of slow-moving vehicle signs and flashing lights can also help to alert drivers of the presence of a large truck, particularly at night or in inclement weather.

 Determining liability in a truck accident case can be difficult.
 If a truck driver was not properly trained or if the trucking company did not follow certain safety protocols, then they may be held liable for any resulting damages.

-It is important to contact an injury attorney in San Antonio to get the best outcome for your case.
+It is important to contact a Personal Injury Lawyer to get the best outcome for your case.
 With experienced and knowledgeable legal representation, you can seek compensation for medical bills, lost wages and other damages incurred as a result of the crash.